As a marketer, have you ever wished you had a resource with all the essential and advanced information about blogging in one place?

 Comment section should follow after social share buttons

-Then the comment section should come.
-It should be easy to notice…so don’t bury it under a bunch of other stuff.
+The comments section should be next.
+It should be easy to notice, so don’t bury it under a bunch of other stuff.

-Plus, you don’t want to distract your visitor from the comments.
+Plus, you don’t want to distract your visitors from the comments section.
 Lead them directly to it by making it easy to find.

-And like I mentioned above, make sure you leave a call to action that encourages them to leave a comment.
+And like I mentioned above, make sure you include a call to action that encourages them to leave a comment.

 Some people are deciding to use Facebook as their default comment section.
-There are pros and cons…one, all those comments are Facebook.
+There are pros and cons.
+For one, all those comments are Facebook comments.
 On the other hand, you increase social sharing.

 Put the form at the top of comments

 Never bury the comment form down at the bottom of the comments.
-That’s a huge pain, especially if there are a lot of comments.
+That’s a huge pain to get to, especially if there are a lot of comments.

 Make it easy to leave a comment